-What Can a Handyman Do in Smith in Smith County, Texas?
+What Can a Handyman Do Without a License in Smith in Smith County, Texas?

 Texas does NOT have a single statewide "general contractor" license for basic handyman/home-repair work, but it DOES strictly license specific trades (electrical, plumbing, HVAC, fire sprinkler, elevator, etc.) and many jobs still require local building permits.
 There is no clear statewide dollar-threshold "handyman exemption" written as a single universal rule; instead, legality depends on whether the work falls into a state-licensed trade and whether local permits/inspections are triggered.